 Harlequin macaws are only produced in captivity.
-This bird is known as a first-generation hybrid because it is bred from two "true" species of macaw, the blue and gold macaw and the greenwing macaw.
+This bird is known as a first-generation hybrid because it is bred from two "true" species of macaw, the blue and gold macaw as well as the greenwing macaw.
 The result is a bird with the coloring and characteristics of both parent birds.

 The harlequin is also crossed with other true and hybrid macaws to produce second-generation hybrids.
 Among the most common that have the harlequin's genes are:

-- Harligold Macaw: Bred with blue and gold macaw
+- Harligold macaw: Bred with the blue and gold macaw

-- Maui Sunrise Macaw: Bred with Catalina macaw (hybrid)
+- Maui sunrise macaw: Bred with the Catalina macaw (hybrid)

-- Quatro Macaw: Bred with ruby macaw (hybrid)
+- Quatro macaw: Bred with the ruby macaw (hybrid)

-People who own hybrid birds like the harlequin macaw claim to have the "best of both worlds."
+People who own hybrid birds such as the harlequin macaw claim to have the "best of both worlds."
 That's because the parents of the harlequin are known for having laid-back and affectionate personalities with good speech abilities and high intelligence.